 Clean Water Facility work

-- Operators are monitoring flows from the city 24/7.
+- Operators continue to monitor flows from the city.

 Windjammer Park Improvement work